johnasher/transplantr/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs

+Win-builder produced a NOTE for possibly misspelled words.
+These have been checked and are not actually misspelled.

+R-hub builder produced a NOTE for possible wrong URLs.
+I think these were returning 403 Forbidden HTTP codes due to robots blockers as the links are correct and work on manual testing using different devices on different networks.

 ## Downstream dependencies
 There are currently no downstream dependencies of this package